python-control/python-control/doc/iosys.rst

-In addition to manual specification of signal names and automatic connection of signals with the same name, the :func:`~control.interconnect` has a variety of other mechanisms available for specifying signal names.
+In addition to manual specification of signal names and automatic connection of signals with the same name, the :func:`interconnect` has a variety of other mechanisms available for specifying signal names.
 The following forms are recognized for the `connections`, `inplist`, and `outlist` parameters::